Tuition & Financial Aid

 The information provided on your application, and in any support materials, will be treated with the utmost confidentiality.

-- Seton LaSalle Tuition Emergency Support Fund: This fund is intended to support current SLS families in crisis by providing supplemental financial assistance.
+- Seton LaSalle Tuition Emergency Support Fund: This fund is intended to support current SLS families who are in crisis by providing supplemental financial assistance.

 Several scholarships are awarded to incoming freshmen and upperclassmen through an application and committee selection process.
 Scholarship requirements, information and applications for all scholarships can be found HERE, or by contacting our Director of Admissions at (412) 561-3583 ext.
 1127 or emailing email@example.com.